elixir-europe/rdmkit/pages/your_domain/cancer_data.md

 ### Considerations

 * Do you use human data?
-You can find more information on the [human data page](human_data).
+You can find more information on the [Human data page](human_data).
 * Are the required clinical variables related to the treatment available?
 * How will clinical variables be integrated with molecular or imaging data?
 * Which resources are available for downloading and analysing cancer treatment data?
 * Where can you access standard-of-care cancer clinical guidelines?
 * How to access cancer treatment data from clinical trials or side effect registries?
 * How to propose cancer treatments based on cancer multi-omics data?

 ### Solutions

 In order to obtain information about oncological clinical practice guidelines several medical societies provide guidance:

 * [European Society of Medical Oncology (ESMO)](https://www.esmo.org/guidelines)
-* American Society of Clinical Oncology (ASCO):
+* American Society of Clinical Oncology (ASCO)
   * [General treatment types](https://www.cancer.org/cancer/managing-cancer/treatment-types.html)
   * [Clinical guidelines](https://ascopubs.org/jco/special/guidelines)
 * [National Comprehensive Cancer Network (NCCN)](https://www.nccn.org/guidelines/category_1)